 The words will be hidden.
-This feature is used to hide quotes, dialogues, and works sited so that they will not skew statistical analyses, such as those provided in "Style."
+This feature is used to hide quotations, dialogues, and works cited so that they will not skew statistical analyses, such as those provided in the "2.1 Style Statistics" analysis.

 - Note: This procedure can be repeated as needed to hide multiple quotes and dialogues from analyses. - b.
 Click on B. All hidden words and phrases will be revealed. - Note: Your cursor may be at any point in the document when you click on \mathbb{R} . - c.
-Click on 168.
-The information in this box will remind you of ways to use the two previous buttons.
+Click on M. The information in this box will remind you of ways to use the two previous buttons.
 Click on OK. - 8.
-Click on the worduse button.
-Note: The worduse button is available on the Analysis Toolbar also. - a.
+Click on the wordUse button.
+Note: The wordUse button is available on the Analysis Toolbar also. - a.
 Type the following word: effect. - b.
 Click on Display. - c.
 Read the information on "affect and effect." - d.
 Click (Close) in the upper-right corner of this window to close WordUse. - 9.
 Click on File (in Word 2007) in the upper left corner of your screen.
 Click on Close.